Executive Director

 Education and Employment

 Dr. Howard-Bostic received her Ph.D. in Sociology, teaching certificate in Women’s Studies, and a Race and Social Policy research certification at Virginia Polytechnic Institute and State University.
 She earned a master’s degree in urban planning and bachelor's degree in legal studies at the State University of New York at Buffalo.
-Dr. Howard-Bostic is the Vice President of Diversity, Equity, Inclusion and Belonging at Frederick Community College.
-She is an Integrative Wellness Academy (IWA) certified life coach and a licensed qualified administrator of Intercultural Development Inventory (IDI).
-Howard-Bostic is a former college director of institutional assessment and has served as an executive director of housing and human services in Buffalo, New York.
+Dr. Howard-Bostic is an Integrative Wellness Academy (IWA) certified life coach and a licensed qualified administrator of Intercultural Development Inventory (IDI).
+Howard-Bostic is also a certified art theripist.
+Howard-Bostic is a former college associate vice president of diversity, equity, and inclusion and director of institutional assessment.
+She has also served as an executive director of housing and human services and associate community planner in Buffalo, New York.

 Teaching